dotnet/docs/includes/core-changes/aspnetcore/5.0/signalr-usesignalr-useconnections-removed.md

 #### Reason for change

 The old methods had custom routing logic that didn't interact with other routing components in ASP.NET Core.
 In ASP.NET Core 3.0, a new general-purpose routing system, called endpoint routing, was introduced.
 Endpoint routing enabled SignalR to interact with other routing components.
-Switching to this model allows users to realize the full benefits of endpoint routing.
+Switching to this model allows users to realize the full benefits of endpoint routing, so the old methods have been removed.

 #### Recommended action